djperrefort/fig-tree/docs/developer_notes/first_time_setup.md

 ## Running Management Commands

 Fig-Tree can be configured using any of the available [application settings](../deployment_guide/configuration.md).
-Enabling debug mode allows developers to skip most of the required configuration to get up and running quickly.
+Enabling debug mode allows developers to get up and running quickly by skipping most of the required configuration.

 ```bash
 export DEBUG=1